bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-22.0-explained.md

 Yeah.
 Okay, great.

-Speaker 2: 00:22:49

-Bitcoiners, let's take a break from the content.
-And I want to tell you about CoolBitX.
-CoolBitx is an awesome Bitcoin hardware wallet that has been around for a really long time.
-They are building an amazing Bitcoin wallet called the CoolWallet Pro.
-The CoolWallet pro is state of the art bitcoin hardware wallet technology.
-Its form factor is like a credit card.
-You can put it into your wallet and it is designed to go with you on the go.
-So that way, Even when you're on the go, you can have the benefit of a two factor hardware wallet design when you're trying to spend your Bitcoin.
-So you can have your Bitcoin wallet, UX on your phone and make it really easy to scan, decide what you want to do.
-But then you sign with a CoolBitX, which is in your back pocket.
-It is tamper-proof, it is waterproof, it is flexible.
-It has an awesome secure element in it.
-And it is a really awesome way in order to have some more flexibility, yet security, when you're taking your Bitcoin on the go.
-I personally am a fan of this idea of making Bitcoin into a medium of exchange and making it into something that people use.
-I know it's gonna take time, but they are working on the UX for making that possible and is secure a way possible.
-So have some peace of mind.
-Check out the cool wallet pro from coolbitX.
-And yeah, thank you to them for sponsoring this podcast.
-Bitcoiners,

-## The Texas Blockchain Summit

-I want to tell you about the Texas Blockchain Summit put on by the Texas Blockchain Council.
-This conference is all about Bitcoin and man, their lineup is absolutely spectacular.
-Cynthia Lummis, Hester Pierce, Warren Davidson, Nick Bhatia, Alex Gladstein, Will Cole.
-That is just the tip of the spear.
-There are so many big names going to be a part of this event.
-The Texas Blockchain Council is doing an absolute incredible job and They are 100% focused on Bitcoin and self sovereignty that comes from adopting Bitcoin.
-The most sovereign place in America is Texas.
-Austin is the capital.
-October 8th is the place.
-Go to the Texas Blockchain Summit.
-You can save a beautiful 25% if you use code BTC in all caps.
-That is the special code for the Bitcoin Magazine audience.
-Use code BTC, save 25% off your ticket.
-Don't miss it.
-This is going to be absolutely sick.
-Peace.

 Aaron: 00:25:25

 So yeah, hardware wallet support, I2P, Taproot.
-And then The fourth notable change that we're going to discuss is there's an update to test mempool accepts.
+And then The fourth notable change that we're going to discuss is there's an update to `testmempool accept`.
 Am I saying that right?
 That's right.
-Or is test mempool accept newly included?
+Or is `testmempool accept` newly included?

 Sjors: 00:25:43

-No, test mempool accept has been around.
+No, `testmempool accept` has been around.
-So test mempool accept is an RPC method, right?
+So `testmempool accept` is an RPC method, right?
 So the RPC is a way to programmatically talk to a node, maybe from a Python script or just manually.
-And what testMempoolAccept does is it takes a transaction, and it says, yeah, If you were to broadcast this transaction, it would be valid.
+And what `testmempoolaccept` does is it takes a transaction, and it says, yeah, If you were to broadcast this transaction, it would be valid.
 Or it would say, no, this transaction is invalid because the signature is wrong.
 So it's just a way to check if a transaction is correct before actually sending it.
 And one of the things I believe it checks against is whether the fee is high enough to even make it into your mempool, because your mempool might be very full and if it's too low it'll say no fee is not high enough.